neos/doctools/Documentation/Quickstart/Index.rst

 fit the new PHP code.
 This is something you should do consciously because existing data could be altered or removed – therefore this step isn't taken automatically by FLOW3.

-The Kickstarter created a new model representing a coffee bean.
+The kickstarter created a new model representing a coffee bean.
 For promoting the new structure to the database, just run the :command:`doctrine:update` command:

 .. code-block:: bash